thuphan27379/finalproject-FE/README.md

 Group:

-- [x] As a user, I am able to create a new group by providing a group name, group description, and selecting a category or interest that the group will be based on.
+- [] As a user, I am able to create a new group by providing a group name, group description, and selecting a category or interest that the group will be based on.
-- [x] As a user, I am able to search for and join groups by browsing categories or interests, or by searching for a specific group name or keyword. group search
+- [] As a user, I am able to search for and join groups by browsing categories or interests, or by searching for a specific group name or keyword.
 - [] As a group member, I am able to post in a group.
 - [] As a group member, I am able to comment and reaction on a post in the group.
-- [] As a group member, I am able to see the posts in a group on the group page. post list
+- [] As a group member, I am able to see the posts in a group on the group page.
 - [] As a group member, I am able to join existing group.
 - [] As a group member, I am able to leave a group.

-Admin app - dashboard: (admin.domain.com)
-*Database&Content management: (domains lists,...)
--edit menu
--update content, media
--add/replace banner ads
-*Authorization-User Management:
--accounts management
--approve/ profile
-*Hosting & domains:
-*Security:
-*Digital marketing: SEO,...
-*Client feedback: contact
-\*Task Management: codermanagement, minimal template x ...

 \*API endpoints: